-We will bring ‘Life on the Edge’ to a number of science festivals in the UK and US including the Cheltenham Science Festival in June 2023 and Exploring Your University, UCLA’s free science festival in [month, year].
+We will bring ‘Life on the Edge’ to a number of science festivals in the UK and US including the Cheltenham Science Festival and Exploring Your University, UCLA’s free science festival.
 At these events our team will deliver educational talks, demonstrations and hands-on science challenges.

 ‘Big Questions’ schools competition

 A competition for UK school students targeted at 16-18 year olds studying physics, maths, further maths, and computer science.
 Planned for the summer term of 2023, ‘Big Questions’ will challenge teams of students to submit essays, with the ten best teams invited to present their ideas to academics at the University of Oxford.